-Born out of five years of research and development with the input of experienced clinicians, the Sharpsmart container was designed to be impenetrable.
-A wide aperture for safe disposal, a safety tray that is not able to be manipulated by even the smallest of hands, a secure cavity that 100% restricts hand-access to disposed sharps.
+Born out of five years of research and development with the input of experienced clinicians, the Sharpsmart sharps container was designed to be impenetrable.
+A wide aperture for safe disposal, a safety tray that is not able to be manipulated by even the smallest of hands, a secure cavity that 100% restricts hand-access to the disposed of sharps.

 Image B shows a standard sharps container that can be found in many small health practices across the United Kingdom.
 The sharps container is light in construction and has an open access top allowing sharps and needles to be vertically dropped into the container.
 Containers are often at risk of being overfilled, and there is no safety mechanism preventing hand access.

 The Sharpsmart is designed with overfill protection

 The Sharpsmart is the only sharps container system in the world with a tray that self-locks when contents reach the fill level.
 It takes the human choice out of the equation; it protects healthcare workers that would, by nature, put patient needs ahead of their own safety, and it ensures that costs are managed at a facility level with sharps container capacity being fully realized without risk to users.

 To learn more about the 20+ inbuilt safety features and benefits of the Sharpsmart container, click here.
 We didn't just stop our safety at the innovative, gravity-balanced tray that automatically closes when full.